Creating a webhook

 The test delivery appears in the delivery log with a Test badge.
 Confirm your server received and processed it.

-Send test event dialog
+Send a test event to verify your endpoint

-• Are marked with a Test badge in the delivery history
+is_test: truein the payload - Are marked with a Test badge in the delivery history

-• Work even when the webhook is disabled
+- Work even when the webhook is disabled

-• Use sample payloads with zeroed UUIDs (00000000-0000-0000-0000-000000000000)
+- Use sample payloads with zeroed UUIDs (

 Webhook statuses